33 Types of Ants in South Carolina

 The Asian needle ant, also known as the red or Chinese needle ant, is a stinging insect native to East Asia.
 The Asian needle ant is one of the most common in the world and can be found on every continent except for Antarctica.

-The Asian needle ant lives in colonies with different queens and has been known to aggressively attack humans who disturb them.
+The Asian needle ant lives in colonies with different queens and has been known to attack humans who disturb them aggressively.

 The Asian needle ants have long, thin antennae and very large jaws that they use to carry their prey back to their nest.
 Their mandibles are so large that they often cannot close them completely unless they hold them shut with their other legs.

-We’ve still got some types of ants in South Carolina coming up in this list; read on!
+We still have some types of ants in South Carolina coming up on this list; read on!

 31. Dark Rover Ant